Service delivery functions

 The Principal Child Protection Practitioner (PCPP) plays a central role in providing an alternative referral pathway for families.
 This enables them to access support services so they can address issues earlier.

-While remaining under the employ of the Department of Children, Youth Justice and Multicultural Affairs, PCPPs are located in each FaCC to:
+While remaining in the employ of Child Safety, PCPPs are located in each FaCC to:

 - provide child protection advice and guidance